stephen-fox/grundy/README.md

 startup and login.

 ## Adding your games to Steam
-The following steps explain how to add your games to Steam.
+The following steps explain how to add your games to Steam using the application.

 #### 1. Organize your game collections
 First, you should organize your games into what I call `game collections`.